GenBench/genbench_cbt_2023/README.md

 ```
 genbench-cli submit-task --id my_awesome_task
 ```
+Following this command will open a pull request for your task on this repository.

 The GenBench CBT repository is an open source repository, available under the [Apache 2.0 license](LICENSE).
 By submitting to the GenBench CBT, you agree that your submission -- if merged -- will be available under the same licensing conditions.

+### Sample Submissions
+The GenBench team has provided a few sample task submission to illustrate the usage of the framework and the task submission pipeline.
+- [[Task Submission] Frequency based mathematics (`frequency_based_mathematics`)](https://github.com/GenBench/genbench_cbt/pull/6)
+- [[Task Submission] Training dynamics split for WiC (`traindyn_wic`)](https://github.com/GenBench/genbench_cbt/pull/5)

+In each of this pull requests, you can check the task files under the "File Changed" tab and the automated tests under "Checks" tab.

 ### Task
 A GenBench task involves providing a test set along with optional train and validation sets.
 Each set is comprised of a collection of examples, where each example is represented as a dictionary containing the input and the corresponding ground truth output.